WCSC/wcsc.github.io/guides/nestor/ISPsetup.md

 - On this step make sure you add the network adapters to the server

-- Right click the ISP Ubuntu and click settings
+- `Right click` the `ISP Ubuntu` and click `settings`

 ![Section7](https://i.imgur.com/8w6rRfO.png)

 - On network adapter one leave it to `NAT`
-- Then go to Network Adapter 2 and change the network adapter to `Host-only Adapter` like the picture bellow.
+- Then go to Network Adapter 2 and change the network adapter to `WAN Environment` like the picture bellow.

 ![Section7](https://i.imgur.com/EB1ajQl.png)
 ![Section7](https://i.imgur.com/N2OBoxs.png)

 - On this part start the ISP ubuntu virtual box to start the setup.

-- Click on the ISP Ubuntu then press start
+- Click on the `ISP Ubuntu` then press `start`

 ![Section8](https://i.imgur.com/wvUCwDs.png)